Please email me for my current resume version: firstname.lastname@example.org

 Check out my Consulting Services.

-- Professor at Westfield State University on the Accounting and Management Department.
+Currently, Professor at Westfield State University in the Accounting and Business Management Department.

-- Visiting Professor and Adviser to International Students, Bay Path University, Longmeadow, MA
+Visiting Professor and Adviser to International Graduate Students, Bay Path University, Longmeadow, MA

 Because we are a small consulting group that has to keep moving forward client by client — we always try to leave our clients' technical skills better than we have found them so that they can be independent and do their own maintenance.